xin-huang/dadi-cli/README.md

 `--pop-ids` specifies the ID of the population.
 Here we have two populations YRI and CEU.
 The population IDs should match those listed in the population information file above.

 `--projections` specifies the sample size of the population.
 Here we have 108 YRI individuals and 99 CEU individuals.
 Therefore, we have 216 and 198 haploidtypes for YRI and CEU respectively.
-We use a lower projection here, because it allows us to speed up examples.
+We use a lower sample size here, because it allows us to speed up examples.

 By default, `dadi-cli` generates folded spectrum.
 To generate unfold spectrum, users should add `--polarized` and the VCF files should have the `AA` in the `INFO` field to specify the ancestral allele for each SNP.